 Every 20 mins on the hour

-The Maroon Bells bus can be accessed at Aspen Highlands which is just 2 miles up Maroon Creek Road on the left-hand side.
-There is limited parking available at Aspen Highlands for $5 per vehicle on the weekdays and $10 weekends.
+The Maroon Bells bus runs between the hours of 8am and 5pm and can be accessed at Aspen Highlands which is just 2 miles up Maroon Creek Road on the left-hand side.
+There is limited parking available at Aspen Highlands for $5 per vehicle on the weekdays (0-3hours, $10 for 3-8 hours and $20 for full day) and $10 weekends (0-3 hours, $15 for 3-8 hours, $25 full day).
 Purchase bus tickets for $8 inside of Four Mountain Sports or the ticket office.
 Tickets are also available in town at the Rubey Park Transportation Center.
 You may also purchase a Perfect Summer Pass from the Aspen Skiing Company which combines the cost of a Gondola Ticket + Maroon Bells bus ticket.
 Buses depart every 20 minutes.

 For up-to-date parking and scenic area information call the Maroon Bells Hotline: 970-945-3319